MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - SQL Server 2008 or SQL Server 2008 Express Edition

 - SQL Server 2005 or SQL Server 2005 Express Edition

+> [!NOTE]
+> To check which versions of SQL Server are currently supported, go to the [Search product lifecycle](https://support.microsoft.com/lifecycle/search) page.

 The **Getting started** worksheet in Office Telemetry Dashboard provides a link to download SQL Server 2014 Express.
 If you don't have SQL Server already installed, follow the steps in [To download and install SQL Server 2014 Express](deploy-telemetry-dashboard.md#installsql).
 Be sure to review the following guidelines before you install SQL Server 2014 Express.